thecapitalistcycle/reproduction-schemes/quote-marx-activity.md

 by which continuity of production is determined, is only due to the movement of those parts of capital in which they successively pass through their different stages.
 Co-existence is itself merely the result of succession.
-If for instance C—M' stagnates as far as one part is con- cerned, if the commodity cannot be sold, then the circuit of this part is interrupted and no replacement by its means of production takes place; the succeeding parts, which emerge from the process of produc-
+If for instance C'—M' stagnates as far as one part is con- cerned, if the commodity cannot be sold, then the circuit of this part is interrupted and no replacement by its means of production takes place; the succeeding parts, which emerge from the process of produc-